Dementia is an umbrella term for all such instances where a person’s memory and ability of cognitive thinking get severely damaged.

 Snoring

-For many years, snoring was just considered as an annoying involuntary habit of a sleeping individual.
+For many years, snoring was considered an annoying, involuntary habit of a sleeping individual.
 However, studies are now associating it with Alzheimer’s disease as well.

 According to a study published in the journal SLEEP, obstructive sleep apnea (a principal cause of snoring in many cases) is linked to slowed cognitive functions and increased risks of developing dementia.

-The researchers have further substantiated this claim by analyzing the spinal fluid of the patients participated in this case study.
-This analysis has shown that people suffering from obstructive sleep apnea go through molecular changes in their spinal fluid which might become a precursor for the development of dementia.
+The researchers have further substantiated this claim by analyzing the spinal fluid of the patients who participated in this case study.
+This analysis has shown that people suffering from obstructive sleep apnea go through molecular changes in their spinal fluid, which might become a precursor for the development of dementia.

 Thus, people suffering from excessive snoring and obstructive sleep apnea must focus on the treatment of their condition to limit the risks of dementia.